This article was last updated by on

 3. Nutrients and Organic Matters

-Although Arrowheads are not heavy feeders, they require monthly balanced fertilization to fulfill their basic nutrient needs.
+Although Arrowheads are not heavy feeders, they require monthly balanced fertilization to fulfill their essential nutrient needs.

-In case of deficiency, the leaves will signal it by turning yellow from the edges and drying down to fall over completely.
+In case of deficiency, the leaves will signal it by turning yellow from the edges and drying down to fall over entirely.

 So better to keep a fertilization schedule but try not to feed over as it can cause salt buildup in the soil, responsible for root burning.